 Have the book in front of you and want to add it to your Zotero library

 If you have a book's ISBN, an online article's DOI or PMID number,

 just click the magic wand button: "Add item by identifier."
 Type in the

 book or article's number, and Zotero will automatically download its

 It's easy to add PDFs to your Zotero library and automatically import their citation info.

-First, enable PDF indexing on the Search tab of Zotero's preferences.
-Zotero will download and install a small plugin.
+First, enable PDF metadata retrieval on the General tab of Zotero's preferences.

 Next, just drag your PDF files into the Zotero pane.

-Right-click the PDFs and choose "Retrieve Metadata for PDFs."
-Zotero will retrieve their citation data from Google Scholar and turn them into citeable items with PDF attachments.
+Zotero should automatically retrieve the reference metadata.
+If not, right-click the PDFs and choose "Retrieve Metadata for PDFs."
+Zotero will retrieve their citation data from CrossRef and turn them into citeable items with PDF attachments.

 The "Save to Zotero" icon may not work when collecting references found in RIT Libraries' Summon search system.
 Zotero will try to save search results from Summon as generic web pages.